askonomm/askodev/data/posts/friends-dont-let-friends-unwrap.md

 I'm not a psychopath, but in the end of the day, I would still `unwrap` everything.

 Then I discovered that I can just use `?` instead, and capture all the errors in one big generic enum.
-This is made especially easy using `thiserror` crate, with what my code can now look like this:
+This is made especially easy using the [`thiserror`](https://github.com/dtolnay/thiserror) crate, with what my code can now look like this:

 ```rust
 #[derive(Error, Debug)]